-Workgroups: It was decided that restructuring the AJJC Workgroups to align them with the identified priorities would allow each group to focus on one major issue.
+Workgroups: It was decided that restructuring the AJJC Workgroups to align them with the identified priorities would allow each group to focus on one major issue, rather than managing several different tasks that can at times diverge from achieving the primary objective.

-Diverse Representation: The Commission decided to seek opportunities to ensure diverse voices are represented for greater authenticity, including the engagement of young adults, and representation from rural and tribal communities.
+Voices: The Commission decided, moving forward, it will seek opportunities to ensure all voices are represented for greater authenticity, including the engagement of young adults, and representation from rural and tribal communities

-Data: Members expressed interest in a greater exploration of available data and how it connects to public policy.
+Data: Members expressed interest in a greater exploration of available data and how it connects to public policy changes.
 Workgroup meetings that include fewer members could dive deeper into the data to identify primary items of interest to the AJJC, such as racial and ethnic disparities.